Next Generation Air Transportation System: Communications

-Data Comm provides more benefits to airlines and passengers when aircraft are in flight.
-Various air traffic controller messages are available, including the ability to reroute multiple aircraft.
-Initial Data Comm services for high-altitude flight started in November 2019.
-It is operating at 16 en route centers and is scheduled to be at all 20 centers in 2025.
-Full en route services, which bring a wider array of messages than initial services, are scheduled to be complete at all centers in 2027.
+commercial operators and more than 8,000 equipped aircraft.Full en route services, which bring a wider array of messages than initial services, are scheduled to be complete at all centers in 2027.
 Enhanced services are planned after full en route services.
 These will include tools to support trajectory management, such as traffic management coordinator-initiated reroutes.

 Voice communication will always be part of air traffic control.
 In critical situations, it continues to be the primary form of controller-pilot interaction.
 However, for routine communications between pilots and controllers, Data Comm is preferred as it increases efficiency and airspace capacity.
 Data Comm is expected to save operators more than $10 billion over the 30-year life cycle of the program and the FAA about $1 billion in future operating costs.

 Navigation

-Performance Based Navigation (PBN) is an instrument flight rules way of moving through airspace that varies depending on equipage, navigational aids, and pilot training.
-Performance standards for certain airspace are conveyed to pilots through navigation specifications published by the FAA that identify the aircraft avionics and choice of ground- or satellite-based navigation aids that may be used to meet performance requirements.
+At the heart of NextGen’s vision was a fundamental shift in how aircraft navigate the skies.
+That transformation began with the embrace of satellite-based guidance, and matured through the widespread adoption of Performance Based Navigation (PBN), a shift that redefined the structure and function of the NAS.

-PBN comprises area navigation (RNAV) and required navigation performance (RNP).
-With RNAV, equipped aircraft fly any desired path within the coverage of ground- or space-based navigation aids, within the capability of aircraft equipage, or both.
-RNP is an advanced form of RNAV.
-Aircraft must be equipped to monitor onboard navigation performance and alert pilots trained to use it if a requirement is unmet during an operation.
-Aircraft can operate safely near mountainous terrain or in congested airspace by using RNP procedures.
+Before NextGen, aircraft navigation was largely tethered to fixed, ground-based navigational aids (VORs, NDBs) that shaped the physical layout of air routes.
+The introduction of PBN marked a departure from those constraints.
+Using Global Navigation Satellite Systems (GNSS), including GPS, pilots gained access to precise, flexible routing options that allowed aircraft to move more directly and predictably across all phases of flight.

-PBN primarily uses satellite-enabled technology and creates precise, repeatable, and predictable 3-D flight paths free from the constraints previously imposed by the location of ground-based navigational aids.
-A new route structure makes straighter paths possible for greater efficiency, and more routes can fit into the same airspace, which increases capacity.
-From 2009 to 2016, available PBN procedures nearly tripled at airports across the nation.
+By 2012, PBN had become a foundational element of the NextGen Implementation Plan.
+Since then, the FAA has overseen the gradual replacement of thousands of legacy routes and procedures with satellite-enabled RNAV and RNP methods—guidance that allowed aircraft to fly not toward a ground signal, but toward a destination defined in space.
+The benefits were immediate: reductions in fuel burn, emissions, and flight time; improvements in safety, predictability, and airspace capacity.

-As of January 15, 2025, the FAA has published 10,009 PBN procedures and 470 PBN routes.
+As of January 15, 2025, the FAA had published 10,009 PBN procedures and 470 PBN routes.
 These consist of RNAV standard instrument departures, T-Routes (1,200 feet above the surface to 18,000 feet of altitude), Q-Routes (18,000–45,000 feet of altitude), RNAV standard terminal arrivals (STAR), RNAV (GPS) approaches, and RNP approaches.
 Of the airports that publish instrument approach procedures, 96 percent publish PBN approach procedures and 31 percent use only PBN approach procedures.